There are many types of insect bites. Most of us know what a mosquito bite, or perhaps even a flea bite, looks and feels like.

 At first, the itch was mild, which then progressed to a somewhat painful swelling with a deep itching and tenderness.

-This was true for the bite I received on the back of my shoulder as well as the one on the back of my leg (obviously a stomach-sleeper!).
+This was true for the bite I received on the back of my shoulder as well as the one on the back of my leg (which was probably the most convenient place for it to bite a person sleeping on their stomach).

-The bite on my leg, however, was more severe and also developed a large bruised looking area.
-I thought at first I had just scratched it too hard.
+The bite on my leg was the more severe of the two, and the bite also developed a large bruised looking area around it.
+I thought at first it might perhaps be from 'scratching' too hard, but that's not the case.

-This large bruise-like area is apparently typical of some spider bites, especially if the spider was larger and therefore had a lot of venom (yippee!).
+A large bruise-like area such as this is apparently typical of some spider bites, especially if the spider was larger and therefore had a lot of venom (yay?!).

 One type of spider that creates an area that looks like bruising is the brown recluse.
 This is because their venom impairs the ability to create blood clots.

 The bruised area took a day or two to appear.
-I was fortunate (this time) that the bite didn't turn necrotic and require an emergency hospital visit.
+I was fortunate (this time) that the bite didn't turn necrotic and require an emergency hospital visit due to skin deterioriation.

-Over time, the bruising began to fade, but it took quite a while.
-For a long time afterward, there was still a brownish 'shadow' around the bite.
+Over time, the bruising began to fade, but it took quite a while (so just hang in there!).
+Even for a long time afterward, there was still a brownish 'shadow' around the bite.

 The entry wound of the bite itself took a long time to disappear as well.
-I could still see a small red dot in the center of the bruise for many days.
+It was still 'itchy' and I could still see a small red dot in the center of the bruise for many days.

 Very Effective: Try Making a Poultice with Detox Clay available at Morrocco Method.